The pattern for women’s sports leggings YOGA

 - 4th version: PDF A1/A0 - All sizes view (without seam allowances outlined)

 You can choose what works best for you.
 One size view saves time during preparation - you do not have to think where and how much to add for the seams, because everything is already there.
 The large-format patterns do not need to be glued.
 You can print them on a home or office plotter or in one of the many copy centers.

 When and how do I receive my pattern?

-After the payment has been credited to the account, I will immediately send the pattern with sewing instructions in PDF format to your e-mail address.
-Then you just need to print and assemble the pattern of the desired size – check out my article on how to assemble a paper pattern from A4 pages.
+After the payment has been credited to the account, I will immediately send the pattern files and sewing guide to your e-mail address.
+Then you just need to print and assemble the pattern of the desired size.
+Check out my article on how to assemble the paper pattern from A4 pages.

 Pattern, including instructions and all photographs, is a copyrighted work, and any distribution, copying, or disclosure to third parties is prohibited and will be considered a violation of the Copyright Act (Copyright Act, Act No. 121/2000 Coll. / Zákon o právu autorském – Zákon č.
 121/2000 Sb., Česká Republika), which may be prosecuted.
 Contents of the pattern (and instructions) are based on the personal experiences of the author.
 Your successes and possible failures are in your hands and the author bears no responsibility for them.
 But that doesn’t mean you’re on your own.
 Whenever you need advice, please do not hesitate to contact me at firstname.lastname@example.org

 The pattern is not intended for commercial use.
 If you are a tailor (for example) and you want to use any of my patterns for commercial purposes, please do not hesitate to contact me.
 I will be happy to discuss my options with you and create a bespoke offer for you.